OSUMC-Cultural-Awareness/app/README.md

 ## New to React Native?

-We all stated here at some point, here's a collection of resources we found helpful in getting started!
+We all started here at some point, here's a collection of resources we found helpful in getting started!

 - [React Tutorial](https://reactjs.org/tutorial/tutorial.html) Nowhere better to start than the Tutorial React enables you to write a declarative UI in JavaScript/Typescript in a syntax called "jsx" which looks a lot like Html.